Correlation Between Alphabet and Home Depot

 Risk-Adjusted Performance

-Compared to the overall equity markets, risk-adjusted returns on investments in Alphabet Class C are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly inconsistent basic indicators, Alphabet may actually be approaching a critical reversion point that can send shares even higher in April 2024.
+Compared to the overall equity markets, risk-adjusted returns on investments in Alphabet Inc Class C are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly unfluctuating basic indicators, Alphabet may actually be approaching a critical reversion point that can send shares even higher in May 2024.

 Home Depot